Day 14: Friends

 One other weirdness about this mission is that it’s the first time the Organization has set an X barrier that cuts you off from your objective and forces you to take a longer route!
 This just goes to show that, no matter their narrative explanation, the Xs are just here to make arbitrary stage layouts.
 It won’t be the last time.

 While Mission Mode is nominally multiplayer, you’re welcome to play it solo if you’re willing to put up with the high difficulty, and by “difficulty” I mean the extreme, MMO-style enemy HP boosts that were set up with the expectation that you would play these missions with friends.
 As a result, anyone playing Mission Mode solo is up for a slog, plain and simple.
+Sure, they could have matched enemy HP to the number of players, but it was way easier to, you know… not.

 Before we go any further, I may as well talk about Guest Play, which allows you to play without using a single player folder.
 This does not allow you to save, and gives you a pre-set amount of low-level panels.
 You have only a 5×5 slot panel to work with (more than you start with in single player, but only barely), and can get up to Level 18 with the right combination of panels, so there are a small few options available to a guest.
-That’s all there is to say about Guest Play – I appreciate that it exists but you shouldn’t make a career out of it.
+That’s all there is to say about Guest Play – I appreciate that it exists, but you shouldn’t make a career out of it.

 The biggest upside to playing Mission Mode is this game’s intended selling feature: the option to play as the members of Organization XIII!
 You get the original thirteen at the outset, with Xion and a few “bonus” characters unlocked as you play through the game.
 Your party cannot contain any duplicate characters, so you’ll have to plan ahead with your friends to make the ideal set-up.

 Gears do not work identically between characters.
 Which is impressive if you think about it!
 Each Organization member has weapons and attack patterns specific to nearly every Gear in the game, there’s a truly massive amount of work put into this part of the product!
 (Secret characters aren’t necessarily so varied, but we’ll get to that.)
-But while each character has their own patterns, generally speaking, each Gear affects each characters’ patterns in similar ways.
+But while each character has their own patterns, each Gear affects each characters’ patterns in similar ways.
 For example, a Gear that promises to extend your ground combo will try to do so for everyone, but the specifics will vary.
 For example, Roxas’ Skill Gear Keyblade, the Missing Ache, gives him wider ground attacks and a spin attack in the air, but Xemnas’ Skill Gear, the Sanction, gives him a spin on the ground followed by a spread attack, or multiple spin attacks in the air!
-And of course, Xigbar is the strangest of all, since he has guns, and needs to reload just like in KH2!
+Xigbar is the strangest of all, since he has guns, and needs to reload just like in KH2!
 In fact, all his Gears have different amounts of ammunition!

 Long story short, you probably shouldn’t be playing Mission Mode at this stage in the game, but I wanted to get it out of the way so that I could address Mission Mode’s specifics in-line with upcoming developments.